 In configuration.yaml, you need to specify your MQTT server.

-If you have installed Mosquitto on your local Raspberry Pi, just enter the IP address of your system.
 If you are using an external Cloud-based MQTT server, enter the URL like “mqtt.eclipse.org“

 server: "your_mqtt_broker" #"localhost" or something like 192.168.178.50 (without quotes)